oracle-samples/oltrain/README.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having trouble with these pages?
+Contact <mailto:craig.mcbride@oracle.com> I'll help you sort it out.

 # License